Jasl-hub/biomedical-ner-adr-llm/README.md

 ## 💡 Future Improvements

 - Fine-tune biomedical LLMs like **BioGPT** or **SciBERT** for improved tagging accuracy
-- Detect temporal and causal relations in ADR mentions
 - Integrate with annotation tools (e.g., brat, doccano) for real-time labeling
+- Deploy the pipeline as a REST API using FastAPI or Flask for integration with healthcare systems
+- Build a Streamlit dashboard or Gradio UI for interactive exploration and verification of extracted ADRs

 ---